lazycatworkshop/myrsa/doc/rsa_lab_signing.md

 # Preparation

-We will use openssl utility to perform operations.
+We will use openssl utility in this exercise.
 Here is an example to install the package with Debian/Ubuntu:

 ```sh
 sudo apt update